-Staff and volunteers who hear an allegation of abuse against another member of staff or volunteer should immediately report the matter to the Head, unless the Head is the person against whom the allegation is made, in which case the allegation must be made to the Chair of the Governors without the Head being informed.
-In the Head's absence, the allegation should be reported to the Chair of Governors.
+Staff and volunteers who hear an allegation of abuse against another member of staff or volunteer should immediately report the matter to the Head, unless the Head is the person against whom the allegation is made, in which case the allegation must be made to the Head of the Birkdale family of Schools - Mr P Harris - without the Head being informed.
+In the Head's absence, the allegation should be reported to the Head of the Birkdale family of Schools.
+Should the allegation be about the Head of the Birkdale family of schools, the Chair of the Governing body should be informed.
 In the case of serious harm, the Head (or Chair of Governors or liaison Governors for Child Protection as appropriate) should inform the police immediately.

-Where the allegation(s) concern the DSL, the staff member should report the matter to the Head, or, in his absence, to the Chair of Governors or the liaison Governor for Child Protection.
+Where the allegation(s) concern the DSL, the staff member should report the matter to the Head, or, in her absence, to the Head of the Birkdale family of Schools or if unavailable to the Chair of Governors.

 In the event of an allegation being made against a member of staff, the Head will immediately, and without further investigation, refer the matter to the LADO.
 It is essential that all information pertinent to the case be communicated to the LADO as the failure to pass on a critical piece of information could materially affect the advice given.
 Only if the allegation were trivial or demonstrably false would a referral not be warranted.
 The LADO's advice will be sought in borderline cases.
 Where it is clear that an investigation by the police or Children's Social Care services is unnecessary, the LADO's advice should be taken as to how the allegation should be dealt with; it is possible that the School will be allowed to investigate the allegation and deal with the member of staff in accordance the School's disciplinary procedure.
 The adult to whom the allegation relates should not be informed without the explicit consent of the LADO.
 In the event of an allegation being against the Head or a member of the Governing Body, the Chair of Governors or, in his absence, the liaison Governor for Child Protection, should be contacted immediately to determine whether the details of the allegation are sufficient to warrant an investigation.
 If there is reason to suppose abuse could have occurred, s/he will immediately, without further investigation and without informing the Head refer the matter to the LADO.
 In any case, any safeguarding allegation against the Head or a member of the Governing Body can be referred directly to the LADO.
 Only if the allegation were trivial or demonstrably false would a referral not be warranted.